 This photo was taken from the roof of the Angle household; ironically on 10th September, 2001.

-Unfortunately the tooling for both the XSL-01 and the Space Station no longer exists, making a proposed reissue - initially planned with a new introduction by Ellwyn E. Angle - impossible.
-However Fantastic Plastic has issued a resin kit of the XSL-01, and separately, the Moonship, in the larger 1:72 scale, so Ellwyn's design lives on.
+For many years it was assumed the tooling for both the XSL-01 and the Space Station no longer existed, making a proposed reissue - initially planned to include a new video introduction by Ellwyn E. Angle - impossible.

 Back to THE SPACE PAGE